mdhurst1/Rocky-Profile-Model/Paper/paper.md

 # Acknowledgements

-We acknowledge contributions from ...
+We acknowledge contributions from the Marine Alliance for Science and Technology Scotland (MASTS) for funding.

 # References